napix/NapixServer/docs/first_step.rst

    The editor can be set with the environment variable :envvar:`$EDITOR`.

-He has created an access for ``mallory`` with the password ``rogueaccount``.
+He has created an access for ``mallory`` with the password ``rogueaccount`` due to the way we internally persist the data on disk.
-You could also want to check for strong password.

-We have to write validation methods.
+To prevent that, we have to write some kind of validation.
+And as we don't want our user to use weak password, we'll add a little check to force them to use more than 6 chars.

 In Napix There is three places to make validation of user input.
+;; FIXME : Only 2 method listed bellow

 First, the manager may implement a method called :meth:`~base.Manager.validate_resource_FIELDNAME` with ``FIELDNAME`` being a field of the resource.